 It is illegal for an employer to fire, demote, transfer or otherwise retaliate against a worker for using their rights under the law.
 If you believe you have been retaliated against in any way, file a whistleblower complaint within 30 days of the alleged retaliation.

-To ask about a health and safety issue at your workplace, discuss your rights, or learn more about OSHA, please contact us.
-Your information will be kept confidential.
-Call us toll-free at 1-800-321-6742 (OSHA or contact your nearest OSHA office below.
+To ask about a health and safety issue at your workplace, discuss your rights, or learn more about OSHA, contact them toll-free at 1-800-321-6742 (OSHA) or contact your nearest OSHA office below.

 Western WI: Eau Claire Area Office